-Put down the phones.
-It’s time to go old school.
-Sure, there’s tag and hopscotch, but what about Spud and Ship to Shore?
-The next time your class needs to get outside to let off some steam or build teamwork and physical fitness, try one of these classic recess games.
+A lot has unquestionably changed in schools in the last few decades.
+Despite the many technological advances like personal devices and online textbooks, some things don’t need any improvement.
+So put down those tablets and Chromebooks and get some fresh air—it’s time to go old-school!
+Sure, most students know popular recess games like tag and hopscotch, but what about Kabaddi and Ship to Shore?
+The next time your class needs to get outside to let off some steam or build teamwork and physical fitness, try one of these 30 classic recess games.

-A more active version of hide-and-go-seek, 44 Home is extremely popular on elementary school playgrounds across the world.
+A more active version of hide-and-seek, 44 Home is extremely popular on elementary school playgrounds across the world.
 One person is the finder and counts while others hide.
-The finder finishes counting and yells “44 home!” and then tries to find where everyone is hiding before they make it back to base.
+The finder finishes counting, yells, “44 home!” and then tries to find where everyone is hiding before they make it back to base.

 Learn more: BuzzFeed